SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 Her eyes are so beautiful, they remind me of a clear open sky full of potential.
 I love staring into them.
 I love her.

-I continue to brush as I think about our friendship.
+I continue to pamper her as I think about our friendship.

 She might be the only pony I'd admit this to, but I sometimes do like girly things.
 I would never tell anypony else, but telling her might be worth it to hear that adorable squeal.